Skip to content

 Limitations

-The transforms used by banis are currently not fully understood.
-Import is experimental and close to expected for some banis, but totally broken for others.
+The transforms used by .banis are currently not fully understood.
+Import is experimental and close to expected for some .banis, but totally broken for others.
 Export is not useable in production.